sendbird-graveyard/SendBird-iOS/README.md

 ## Introduction

 [SendBird](https://sendbird.com) provides the chat API and SDK for your app enabling real-time communication among your users.

-## Features
 SendBird Sample UI has three features for the chat and messaging.

 1. **Open chat**: Open chat is a public chat.
 There is a channel which can be participated by anyone without an admission.
 The channel can be created on `SendBird` dashboard or via `server API`.